Anita Garvin: Personal life and death

 On March 15, 1926 in Ventura, California, Garvin married Clement Beauchamp, a film actor and assistant unit director for Fox Film.
 They divorced in 1930, and the Los Angeles Times covered the related court proceedings.
 A witness for Garvin, according to the newspaper, testified that "she knew that Mrs. Beauchamp had to support herself" due to the lack of spousal assistance.
 Quoting Garvin herself, the newspaper in an August 6 new item shares her main reason for ending the four-year marriage:

 "I had to make a living for both of us," said Mrs. Beauchamp.
 "My husband was supposed to be an actor, but he didn't act much at getting a job.
 I worked all the time we were married."

-Later in 1930, after finalizing her divorce from Beauchamp, Garvin married Clifford "Red" Stanley, a bandleader and music editor for a film studio.
+Later in 1930, after finalizing her divorce from Beauchamp, Garvin married Clifford "Red" Stanley, former trombonist with the Irving Aaronson orchestra and later music editor for a film studio.
 Their marriage lasted nearly 50 years, until Clifford's death in 1980.
 During the first decade of their marriage, Garvin continued to perform in films, but by 1942 she retired from acting to devote more time to raising the couple's two children.
 Decades after she left acting, moviegoers continued to remember and acknowledge Garvin's contributions to film history.
 The Sons of the Desert — an international fraternal organization devoted to the lives and films of Laurel and Hardy — honored her career at their membership meetings in 1978 and 1989.

-Five years after her last appearance before The Sons of the Desert, Garvin died at the Motion Picture Country House and Hospital in Woodland Hills, California.
+Garvin died at the Motion Picture Country House and Hospital in Woodland Hills, California.

 She is buried in section E of San Fernando Mission Cemetery in Mission Hills, California.